 This post may contain affiliate links.
 See my disclosure policy.

-If you need another reason to hop on the cottage cheese bandwagon, let this cottage cheese cheesecake be it.
+Let this cottage cheese cheesecake be it if you need another reason to hop on the cottage cheese bandwagon.

-Traditional cheesecake is all well and good, but it’s hardly a ‘healthy’ dessert, unless you make my healthy cheesecake or protein cheesecake.
+Traditional cheesecake is all good, but it’s hardly a ‘healthy’ dessert unless you make my healthy cheesecake or protein cheesecake.
 That is, until you pair wholesome ingredients like cottage cheese and Greek yogurt.
-The results are just as tangy and decadent but with less fat and ten times the protein.
+The results are just as creamy and decadent but with less fat and ten times the protein.
+It’s easy to make and tastes like actual New York cheesecake.
+Trust me, I tested this on my family and friends MANY times to ensure it was perfect.

 Table of Contents